icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "A domain must have link to the RDAP base URL of the registrar."
 }
 ```
-2. With the link object above, validate that it contains a value property that is a string of the URL used to query for this response.
+2. Test case [-47701](#id-testCase-47701){ #id-testCase-47701 }: With the link object above, validate that it contains a value property that is a string of the URL used to query for this response.
 ```json
 {
   "code": -47701,